Inherent Inconsistencies of Feature Importance: Introduction

-Many feature importance scores have been proposed in the literature.
-Table~\ref{tab:2x2} lists several popular feature importance scores and their mapping to the different settings, according to the global-local and data-model divisions.
-Most feature importance scores thus far focused on explaining models, although the data setting has also been gaining increased attention in recent years.
+Table~\ref{tab:2x2} maps feature importance research according to the local vs. global and data vs. model settings.
+Most feature importance scores thus far have focused on explaining models, although the data scenario has also been gaining increased attention in recent years.
 However, the quadrant of the data-local setting is still unexplored in the field of explainable AI.
-Perhaps this is due to the challenge of providing an accurate explanation as to why a specific outcome (rather than average result) came into being (rather than was calculated by a model).
+Perhaps this is due to the challenge of providing an accurate explanation as to why a specific outcome (rather than an average result) came into being (rather than being calculated by a model).
 For example, which characteristic of John Doe is responsible for the fact that he did, or did not, suffer a stroke?
-These types of questions pertain to individual causal effects, that are notoriously difficult to estimate~\cite{pearl2009causality, hernan2010causal}.
+These types of questions pertain to individual causal effects that are notoriously difficult to estimate~\citep{pearl2009causality, hernan2010causal}.

-There is an ongoing discussion regarding the formulations and interpretations of feature importance scores.
-Several studies attempted to link the scores under different settings. \citet{covert2020understanding} proposed a method of assigning global importance to features, which draws a connection with the local feature importance score of \emph{SHAP}~\cite{lundberg2017unified}. \citet{chen2020true} defined distinctions between the data and the model and argued that the nature of an explanation depends on what one seeks to explain -- the data or the model.
-Furthermore, despite their popularity, the interpretation of Shapely value based methods has been questioned by recent studies.
-Shapley based values can be invalid under co-linearity between features~\cite{kumar2020problems, frye2020asymmetric, catav2021marginal}, or when interpreting modification of features as an intervention~\cite{janzing2020feature}.
-These discussions motivate our attempt to define expected properties of importance scores, which will allow us to gauge the suitability of different solutions.
+Several studies have examined the relations between the different settings: \citet{lundberg2020local} presented a global score that is computed by combining local scores, hence indicating that at least the local and the global settings are not independent. \citet{covert2020understanding} proposed a method of assigning global importance to features, which draws a connection with the local feature importance score of $\emph{SHAP}$~\citep{lundberg2017unified}. \citet{chen2020true} defined distinctions between the data and the model and argued that the nature of an explanation depends on what one seeks to explain -- the data or the model.
+Nevertheless, most studies focus solely on one setting.
+The studies that do consider multiple settings, often do not present an explicit set of expectations for the relations between importance scores under the different settings.